linse/rna-toolbox/rnawolf-benchmark/mcfold-dp.md

-Run mcfold in a loop on all sequences from the reference files.
+Run the dynamic programming version of mcfold in a loop on all sequences from the reference files.
 For each sequence, let it compute 10 suboptimals.

 Note: make sure you have the right version with DP, that is >=2.0.3.
 ```bash